mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 a rotating sector to control, with other router craft handling their own areas, but around quiet

 systems it might be solely responsible for all space traffic control.
 Shifts aboard this craft are not considered desirable and most starports will rotate crew on a weekly or two-weekly basis.
-The router is notable in that it relies on solar panels for power, although it does have a chemical- based power plant for emergencies.
+The router is notable in that it relies on solar panels for power, although it does have a chemical-based power plant for emergencies.

 Crew
 Pilot/Engineer, Sensor